-Conventional wisdom suggests that a firm’s human capital can be a source of great competitive advantage, but only if the variables of employees’ jobs restrict them from seeking employment elsewhere.
+Conventional wisdom suggests that a firm’s human capital can be a source of great competitive advantage, but only if the particulars of employees’ jobs restrict them from seeking employment elsewhere.
 Employees with general human capital, or knowledge and skills that can be applied in other settings, have greater market value than employees with firm-specific human capital, which does not transfer to other settings quite as well.

-Specific supply factors outlined in this article include the hassle of having to search for a new job and whether or not an employee can accurately appraise what his skills are worth and would command on the market.
+Specific supply factors outlined in this article include the hassle of having to search for a new job and whether or not an employee can accurately appraise what his or her skills are worth and would command on the market.
 On the other hand, demand factors focus on how valuable an employee’s skills are deemed to be by potential employers.